tlevine/www.thomaslevine.com/content/!/magic-r-commands/index.md

     sink(file = paste('~/.history/r-log-', strftime(Sys.time(), '%F %H:%M:%OS9'), '-', sep = ''), split=T)

 ## Higher-order functions
-R'as "apply" functions would be called "maps" in other languages.
+R's "apply" functions would be called "maps" in other languages.
 If you're applying along a list or vector, `lapply` or `sapply`, respectively, are convenient.

 `apply` maps along any dimension of an array; you specify the dimension as an argument.